novakeith/INDI-Control-Panel/README.md

 ./bin/pip3 install flask
 ```

-Please also make sure gunicorn is installed
+Please also make sure gunicorn, flask-socketio, and eventlet are all installed
 ```
 ./bin/pip3 install gunicorn
+./bin/pip3 install flask-socketio
+./bin/pip3 install eventlet
 ```

 You don't need the virtual environment if you want to install flask system wide, it's your choice.
 Either way, when you are ready, you should make launch.sh executable and run the service with: